Sharp Stick: Release

-The film premiered virtually at the 2022 Sundance Film Festival on January 22.
-In an interview, Dunham said "There are many greater tragedies than me not getting to see my movie premiere but I was so excited for my cast to get to see it together.
+Sharp Stick premiered virtually at the Sundance Film Festival on January 22, 2022.
+In an interview, Dunham said, "There are many greater tragedies than me not getting to see my movie premiere but I was so excited for my cast to get to see it together.
 We did it on such a small scale, and everyone really brought everything to it.
 It was such a harkening back to how I started.
 But we're planning a Zoom party.
-I guess people Zoomed into my wedding — and they'll Zoom into my premiere."
-In February 2022, Utopia acquired the film's distribution rights.
-It was released in theaters on July 29, 2022.
+I guess people Zoomed into my wedding—and they'll Zoom into my premiere."
+In February 2022, Utopia acquired US distribution rights to the film.
+The film opened in theaters in New York City and Los Angeles on July 29, 2022, followed by a nationwide release on August 5.
+It was then released on digital platforms on August 16, 2022.